psarando/shire-reckoning/Kings_Reckoning_Rules_and_Deficit.md

 I am confident I have accurately reproduced all of the Kings' and Stewards' Reckoning rules as presented in Appendix D in the [Middle-earth calendar simulations](https://psarando.github.io/shire-reckoning/Middle-earth-simulation.html).
-I have also been able to analyze all of Tolkien's statements about the *Deficit* with the assistance of my simulation, and I now think it's plausible that any miscalculations Tolkien presented in Appendix D can be explained by his use of a shortcut of calculating the deficit for Second Age years instead of S.A.
+I have also been able to analyze all of Tolkien's statements about the *Deficit* with the assistance of my simulation, and I now think it's plausible that any miscalculations Tolkien published in Appendix D can be explained by his use of a shortcut of calculating the deficit for Second Age years instead of S.A.
 3441 plus Third Age years.

 So if Åke Jönsson (Bertenstam) asks "Did Tolkien Reckon Correct?", I can now answer with confidence: "Mostly."